Create your well-designed life.

 I studied at UC Berkeley, Harvard Law, and UC Davis.
 I practiced law for several years before transitioning to coaching.
+I now serve as a strategic partner and facilitator - work that feels like my highest point of contribution and aligned to who I am.

-A lifetime of experiences led me here.
 I worked as an advocate for seniors in long-term care, but wanted to do more to promote their joy and reduce suffering.
-I transitioned to public policy, but realized I am motivated by face-to-face engagement, not macro-level reform.
-In my law practice, the most fulfilling moments were when I offered encouragement and compassion, not legal advice.
+I transitioned to public policy, but learned that I am motivated by face-to-face engagement, not macro-level reform.
+In my law practice, the most fulfilling moments were when I offered compassion and thought partnership, not legal advice.
+Each of these experiences revealed my design and led me to become a coach.

 HARVARD LAW